blackmann/home-archive-2022-01/posts/from-hello-world-to-hero.md

 - Annotate your sketch with how you can solve that part with your research
 - Quickly try out what you found as a solution in an online code runner to test your understanding and modify it to see if you can apply it as an actual solution to your problem.

-The basic takeaway here is that, you need to find ideas on how to solve the simple pieces of your app.
+The basic takeaway here is that, you need to find ideas on how to solve the smaller pieces/components of your app.

 ## Done